If you're struggling to get pregnant, here are 10 reasons you may be having trouble.

 8. You or your partner don’t get enough exercise

-This may be easier said than done but try not to obsess about getting pregnant – the more you worry the less likely you are to get pregnant.
+This may be easier said than done but try not to obsess about getting pregnant – stress can be a contributing factor in irregular periods and can affect the hormones that tell your ovaries to release the egg.

 Fertility expert, Zita West says: ‘Sex can steadily become mechanical for so many couples; it is so hard for it not to.
 Many men suffer from ‘performance anxiety’ around sex if it seems their partners are only interested in having sex around the time of ovulation.